-This is where you’ll find all the information you need on Young Carers Action Day (YCAD) 2021, taking place on March 16 2021.
+This is where you’ll find all the information you need on Young Carers Action Day (YCAD) 2021, that took place on March 16 2021.

 Check out our Young Carers Action Day resources for young carers and the professionals who work with them.
-Keep checking our website and #YoungCarersActionDay on social media to keep up to date as we add more.
+Check our website and #YoungCarersActionDay on social media for details of YCAD 2022.

 Young Carers Action Day is an annual event, organised by Carers Trust.

-It has taken place over the last six years to raise awareness of young carers and the incredible contribution they make to their families and local communities.
+It has taken place over the last seven years to raise awareness of young carers and the incredible contribution they make to their families and local communities.

-You can find out more below on the changes we have made to YCAD.
+You can find out more below on the changes we made to YCAD.

 Thanks to some really important feedback from young carers, we:

 We had some great conversations with young/young adult carers.
 They told us they wanted the day to be about their futures, highlighting the incredible skills they have developed through being a carer – like resilience, time-management and empathy.

 These are all important skills, not just for young people moving into higher education - but also for those looking to enter the workplace.
 What’s more, they are skills highly sought after by employers.